opentelekomcloud-blueprints/otc-ansible-example/README.md

   all individual playbooks

 To be able to work with openstack an `openstacksdk` python module should be installed on the local machine, where ansible will be triggered.
+This can be done either as a python package install `pip install openstacksdk`, or with native OS RPMs (if available).

 A configuration of the cloud should be added into the `$HOME/.config/openstack/clouds.yaml`